 Black and SEI are likely to succeed on the merits of their constitutional claims.
 Supreme Court and Circuit Court precedent squarely dictates the outcome in this case.
-Black and SEI continue to suffer irreparable harm to their constitutional rights because the lifetime bar on Black currently remains in effect.
-Lifting that lifetime bar is in the public interest and the balance of equities favors such an injunction.
-The Court should so hold and enjoin FINRA and SEC's lifetime bar against Black.
+Black and SEI continue to suffer irreparable harm to their constitutional rights because they are subjected to FINRA and SEC's unconstitutional adjudication.
+Enjoining private and agency adjudication of Black and SEI's liberty and property is in the public interest and the balance of equities favors such an injunction.
+The Court should so hold and enjoin FINRA and SEC's adjudication against Black and SEI.

-DATED: November 22, 2023.
+DATED: December 19, 2023.